 Pacas coffee is a well-balanced, sweet, and complex single-origin coffee from Central America.
 Whether you enjoy the clean flavours of wet-processed beans or the fruitier, sweeter notes of honey-processed ones, Pacas coffee has a cup profile that’s great for any time of day.

 Have you tried Pacas coffee?
 Drop us a comment below or in our Home Grounds Facebook group and tell us about your experience.

 The best roast levels for Pacas coffee are medium to medium-dark roasts.
 These roasts preserve the fruitiness and complexity of the beans while providing enough heat for the sugars to develop.

 The best places to buy Pacas coffee beans are from local coffee roasters who import green Pacas coffee beans directly from Central American coffee farms.

 Fresh-roasted coffee beans will always yield the best cup because there is less time for the coffee beans to oxidize.
-Oxidation breaks down volatile flavor compounds, leaving behind a cup of coffee that tastes more like cardboard than fruit.
+Oxidation breaks down volatile flavour compounds, leaving behind a cup of coffee that tastes more like cardboard than fruit.

 Yes, Pacas coffee is good in a cappuccino.
 But if you’ll be using this single-origin bean in a cappuccino, we’d suggest going with a darker roast and pulling ristretto shots.
 The darker roast brings more caramelized boldness to the bean, and the concentrated ristretto preparation adds a rich body and sweetness to the final cup.